6 Short-Form Video Trends Marketers Should Watch in 2024 [New Data]

 “The growth of social media is causing the human attention span to become shorter and shorter,” he said.
 “So, leveraging the power of short-form content will give you a leg up on your competition and help engage your audience.”

-Aside from length, one thing that sets short-form video apart is the trend culture.
+Aside from length, one thing that sets short-form videos apart is the trend culture.

-TikTok, for instance, is run by dances, sounds, and social challenges.
-So, to get on the "For You" page on TikTok — which is equal to the "Explore" page on Instagram — brands must often join in on the fun.
+TikTok, for instance, is run by viral songs, trends and challenges, and topics of interest.
+So, to get on the “For You” page on TikTok — which is equal to the “Explore” page on Instagram — brands must join in on the fun.

 This means that while short-form video is often known for its entertainment value, you can adapt it to align with your brand.